Thyroid Tests and What They Mean: Thyroid Test Results Chart

 Unreliability of Traditional Thyroid Hormone Tests

 Traditionally, the levels of thyroid hormones are measured using tests for Total T4 (T4), T3-Uptake, Free Thyroxine Index (FTI or T7), and Total T3 (T3-by-RIA).
-However, these tests may not provide accurate reflections of functional hormone levels because they don't measure the hormone levels that are actually available for action.
+However, these tests may not provide accurate reflections of functional hormone levels because they don't measure the thyroid levels of the hormone that are actually available for action.

 Only free T4 and free T3 are available to act on the cells.
 However, typical tests measure a mixture of protein-bound T4 and T3 (which are unavailable to cells) and free T4 and T3.
 Therefore, a significant number of individuals may have abnormally low levels of free T4 and T3, even when traditional tests indicate normal results.